INFORMSJoC/TestOfTime2023.1/README.md

 # JobShop

 JobShop is a set of C programs for the job-shop scheduling problem.
 The codes are based on the paper "A computational study of the job-shop scheduling problem" by David Applegate and William Cook, which appeared in ORSA Journal on Computing, Vol 3 No 2, 1991.
-The codes were written and tested on a variety of unix workstations in 1990.
 A set of test problems is included in the gzipped tarfile prob.tar.gz.

 ## Cite